DavideLigari/disease-prediction/prossible_works.md

 Graph theory provides a valuable lens to understand the complex dynamics of misinformation spread and develop data-driven strategies to address this challenge.
 As graph-based techniques continue to advance, their role in combating misinformation and promoting a healthier information ecosystem will become increasingly crucial.

+## 6. Network-Based Recommender for Health

+**Objective:**

+Develop a personalized health recommendation system that utilizes network modeling and graph theory to connect individuals with relevant health experts, support groups, and resources based on their health profiles and preferences.

+**Data Sources:**

+1. Electronic Health Records (EHRs)
+2. Fitness Tracking Data
+3. User-Generated Health Information

+**Network Construction:**

+1. Represent individuals, healthcare providers, health topics, and services as nodes in a network.
+2. Connect individuals to healthcare providers, health topics, and health services based on their health profile and preferences.

+**Personalization:**

+1. Utilize graph-based recommendation algorithms to suggest relevant health experts, support groups, and resources.
+2. Consider factors such as medical history, current symptoms, lifestyle choices, and expressed interests.

+**Health Expertise:**

+1. Identify influential health experts within the network using graph centrality measures.
+2. Consider factors such as the number of connections, the strength of connections, and the expertise of connected individuals.

+**Use Cases:**

+1. Provide tailored recommendations for healthcare providers, nutritionists, fitness routines, and resources.
+2. Recommend specialists, online patient communities, and educational materials to users newly diagnosed with chronic conditions.
+3. Connect individuals with support groups and resources related to specific health concerns or interests.

+**Datasets:**

+1. MIMIC-III (Medical Information Mart for Intensive Care III)
+2. Fitbit Data
+3. PatientsLikeMe

+**Research Papers:**

+1. "A Network-Based Recommender System for Personalized Health Advice" by Jalal et al. (2021)
+2. "Graph-Based Approaches for Personalized Health Recommendations" by Wang et al. (2019)
+3. "Leveraging Social Networks for Personalized Health Recommendations" by Yang et al. (2017)

+## 7. Cryptocurrency Transaction Analysis

+**Objective:**

+Analyze cryptocurrency transaction networks to uncover patterns, detect anomalies like money laundering, and gain insights into how funds flow within the blockchain network.

+**Data Sources:**

+1. Cryptocurrency Transaction Histories
+2. Exchange Data
+3. Darknet Market Data

+**Network Representation:**

+1. Construct a directed graph where nodes represent wallet addresses and edges represent transactions.
+2. Assign weights to edges based on transaction amounts.
+3. Use timestamps to track the temporal evolution of the network.

+**Anomaly Detection:**

+1. Implement graph-based anomaly detection algorithms to identify suspicious transaction patterns.
+2. Look for unusual transaction volumes, transaction sequences, or clustering of addresses.

+**Clustering and Address Tagging:**

+1. Use clustering algorithms to group wallet addresses likely owned by the same entity.
+2. Consider factors such as transaction patterns, address relationships, and external information.
+3. Tag clusters with labels such as "exchange," "darknet market," or "individual user."

+**Flow Analysis:**

+1. Track the flow of funds by tracing transactions through the network.
+2. Identify major sources, destinations, and intermediaries of cryptocurrency flows.
+3. Understand how cryptocurrencies move between different entities and how funds are used within the blockchain ecosystem.

+**Use Cases:**

+1. Identify potentially fraudulent transactions and track illicit activity.
+2. Assist cryptocurrency exchanges in monitoring transactions and complying with regulations.
+3. Provide insights for researchers studying cryptocurrency behavior and market dynamics.

+**Datasets:**

+1. Bitcoin Transaction Graph
+2. Ethereum Transaction Graph
+3. Elliptic Data

+**Research Papers:**

+1. "Graph-Based Anomaly Detection for Cryptocurrency Transactions" by Monamo et al. (2022)
+2. "Clustering Cryptocurrency Wallets Using Transaction Data" by Kumar et al. (2021)
+3. "Flow Analysis of Cryptocurrency Transactions Using Graph Theory" by Lee et al. (2020)